SushanShakya/dart_exercise/homeworks/class_1_hw.md

 > You have a report of a patient.
 His white blood cells count is 200, the required count is 400.
 Write a program to check how much white blood cells is he missing.

+> You are writing a code for a compute game.
+Imagine you are in a 2 player game where the 1st and 2nd player are partners.
+Let each of their scores be 100 and 200.
+Write a program to find the total score they achieved.

+> You are writing code for a grocery shop.
+Write a program that calculates the grand total of the items if the items in a cart are 1 potato chips (Rs.
+100), 2 ice-cream (Rs.
+60), 1 can of beer (Rs.
+360).
+The discount given is Rs.
+20 and the tax is 13% after discount.

 ## Hard Problem

 > Imagine you have a shop.
 A customer buys items for 55.55 rupees.
 He gives you a note of 100 rupees.
 Write a program to calculate the change amount to return to the customer.